uwblueprint/bootcamp-mern-rest/README.md

 $ cd bootcamp-mern-rest
 ```

-3. Set up your MongoDB database
+3. Set up your MongoDB database (your local server will connect to this, to persist data)

     a.
 Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account and sign-in